zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/intro/intro-fleet-patching.md

 ## Workshop Description
 The Automated Database Patching at Scale with Fleet Maintenance is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
-- This Workshop VM comes preinstalled with Enterprise Manager 13.4 Release Update 5 and Oracle Database targets - 18.3, 18.8 and 19.7
+- This Workshop VM comes preinstalled with Enterprise Manager 13.5 and Oracle Database targets - 18.3, 18.8, 18.10, 19.3 and 19.10
 - It's easy and quick to deploy with everything starting automatically in under 20 minutes

 ### Applicable Enterprise Manager Management Packs